chemprop/chemprop/docs/source/tutorial/cli/train.rst

 The data file must be be a **CSV file with a header row**.
 For example:

 .. code-block::

    smiles,NR-AR,NR-AR-LBD,NR-AhR,NR-Aromatase,NR-ER,NR-ER-LBD,NR-PPAR-gamma,SR-ARE,SR-ATAD5,SR-HSE,SR-MMP,SR-p53
    CCOc1ccc2nc(S(N)(=O)=O)sc2c1,0,0,1,,,0,0,1,0,0,0,0
    CCN1C(=O)NC(c2ccccc2)C1=O,0,0,0,0,0,0,0,,0,,0,0
    ...

 By default, it is assumed that the SMILES are in the first column and the targets are in the remaining columns.
 However, the specific columns containing the SMILES and targets can be specified using the :code:`--smiles-columns <column>` and :code:`--target-columns <column_1> <column_2> ...` flags, respectively.

-Datasets from `MoleculeNet <http://moleculenet.ai/>`_ and a 450K subset of ChEMBL from `<http://www.bioinf.jku.at/research/lsc/index.html>`_ have been preprocessed and are available in `data.tar.gz <https://github.com/chemprop/chemprop/blob/master/data.tar.gz>`_.
-To uncompress them, run :code:`tar xvzf data.tar.gz`.

 Note that the default metric for classification is ROC and the default metric for regression is RMSE.
 Other metrics may be specified with ``--metrics METRIC``.